 We intend to pursue the acquisition and development of healthcare related technologies for cell related diagnostics and therapeutics through acquisition, licensing or joint ventures with major universities and biotech companies.
-We will also consider a third avenue of investing in certain technologies for cell related diagnostics and therapeutics through the acquisition of operational entities.
+We will also consider a third avenue of investing in certain technologies for cell related diagnostics and therapeutics.